Whenever I worried I wasn't going to finish my PhD – I looked

 |Score transcript||You in your country||Your advisor in Mexico, or you in Mexican Embassy||Your advisor in Mexico|

-In the latter case, the academic admission decision may be made using your original (not certified and not translated) documents, and upon arrival you do what is to be done in Mexico already.
+In complicated cases, the academic admission decision may be made using your original (not certified and not translated) documents, and upon arrival you do what is to be done in Mexico already.
 Of course in such a scenario your admission is conditioned by eventually providing all the certificates, even if during the first semester after your enrollment.